 So, the first thing you need to consider when looking for a new washing machine is whether you want a front load or top load machine.
 This matters for several reasons – space, performance, and cost.

-In this article, we’ll break down everything you need to know about each type, and let you know which one wins out in the end.
+In this article, we’ll break down everything you need to know about each type and let you know which one wins out in the end.

 Size and Space

-Before you decide on the type of washing machine you want, you’ll need to consider how much space you have.
+Before you decide on the type of washing machine that you want, you’ll need to consider how much space you have.
 While both types are available in several different sizes, you’ll still have to factor in the control panel placement and which way the door swings.

 Most front load washers are stackable with their dryer counterparts, and they can usually be installed in smaller areas like closets and below counters or shelves.

 Conversely, top load washers aren’t stackable, and you’ll need plenty of space on top to open the lid to add and remove laundry.
 And, while this might not matter in most cases, it can be a deal-breaker.

 For this category, front load washers are the top choice because they generally take up less space and provide more versatile stacking options.

 The next important thing to consider is how quickly and how well each type of washer cleans.

 Surprisingly, there is actually a difference in cleaning performance between top and front load washers.
 Not only that, there’s also a difference in the speed at which they’ll get the job done.